-In the past twenty five years Sasha has been in solo and group shows curated by artists, including Bill Jensen, Judy Pfaff, by Whitney Museums Elisabeth Sussman, and authors, including Karen Wilkin, Dore Ashton, and Brooklyn Rail newspaper publisher Phong Bui, among others.
+In the past twenty five years Sasha has been in solo and group shows curated by artists, including Bill Jensen, David Paulson, Judy Pfaff, and authors including Karen Wilkin, Dore Ashton, and Brooklyn Rail newspaper publisher Phong Bui, among others.

 Her work on paper at Sideshow Gallery was reviewed by Mario Naves of the NY OBSERVER who called it "sexy" and "compelling" with a "nuanced approach to structure and surface".
 It has been called "luxuriantly optical" and described as "sensuous and highly rhythmic" in NEW YORKER magazine, and her 2008 landscape exhibit at BCB Art was described as "ravishingly loose" in OUR TOWN magazine.
 Her 2012 solo show was the subject of Hudson Catskill Newspapers in an article titled "Beautiful Chermayeff Landscapes".

-In 2013 she was awarded the prestigious Capelli d'Agneli Foundation Grant to artists living with or recovering from cancer, and this same year was given the "People's Choice Award" from the Thomas Cole National Historic Site when her work was chosen from 180 entrants, by the people, to be reproduced as a card that the site will offer in its bookstore.
+In 2013 she was awarded the Capelli d'Agneli Foundation Grant to artists living with or recovering from cancer, and this same year was given the "People's Choice Award" from the Thomas Cole National Historic Site when her work was chosen from 180 entrants, by the people, to be reproduced as a card that the site will offer.

 Recently Chermayeff received a grant from the Adolph and Esther Gottleib Foundation and completed a commissioned seascape painting, with seven figures, for environmental activist Robert F. Kennedy, JR.

-In March 2012, the major patron of the arts and head of the Roy Lichtenstein Foundation, Dorothy Lichtenstein, purchased a Hudson River landscape as did Colin Stair of Stair Galleries lin 2013.
+In March 2012, a major patron of the arts and head of the Roy Lichtenstein Foundation, Dorothy Lichtenstein, purchased a Hudson River landscape, as did Colin Stair of Stair Galleries in 2013.

-In 2010, Chermayeff was chosen as a feature artist for a year long festival of Art & Wine sponsored by Hudson Valley Wine Magazine, and painted at the Benmarl Vineyards.
-In 2011, this and other work, was exhibited at Lyndhurst National Historic Site, and at Boscobel House & Gardens, both major Hudson valley house Museums.
+In 2010, Chermayeff was chosen as a feature artist for a year long festival of Art & Wine sponsored by Hudson Valley Wine Magazine, and painted plein-air at the Benmarl Vineyards.
+In 2011, this work was exhibited at Lyndhurst National Historic Site, and at Boscobel House & Gardens, and other major Hudson valley house Museums.

-Her studio is in upstate New York, along two creeks that flow into the Hudson.
+Her studio is in upstate New York, along two creeks that flow into the Hudson River.